FHantke/brave-browser-wiki/Home.md

 # start the debug compile
 npm run build
 ```
-brave-core based android builds should use `npm run build -- --target_os=android --target_cpu=arm` or set the npm config variables as specified above for `init`
+brave-core based android builds should use `npm run build -- --target_os=android --target_arch=arm` or set the npm config variables as specified above for `init`

 To do a release build:
 ```